bnwlkr/Teller/README.md

 The parsers check the transactions they find against the opening/closing balances reported on the e-statements and will fail out if they notice a discrepancy, so the data is *probably* good if nothing fails when you run the tool.

+An idea for an extension of this project would be to automate downloading/importing the .csv reports from RBC online every X days.
+Parsing transaction data from the .csvs would be much more robust and might as well replace pdf parsing once you have your historical data.

 ### How to use